ilitygergo/php-project/README.md

 If you are using Windows, you have to install Docker Desktop and share the drive you pulled the project into.

-First, you have to install docker and docker-compose on your system and run `docker-compose build` from the bench-project directory.
+First, you have to install docker and docker-compose on your system and run `docker-compose --build` from the bench-project directory.
 After that, run `docker-compose up -d` to run the containers.
 You can stop them with `docker-compose stop`